xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

 The following image shows an example course summary page.
 Students can see the course summary page before they enroll in the course, and may decide to enroll based on the content of the page.
-You configure the contents of this page in Studio, as described in this chapter:
+You configure the contents of this page in Studio, as described in this section.

 .. image:: ../../../shared/building_and_running_chapters/Images/about_page.png
  :alt: An image of the course summary page.